piral-samples/netflix-demo/netflix-piral/README.md

 [![](https://i.imgur.com/J63Qkfy.jpg)](https://netflix-piral.deruwe.me)

-## Application overview
+## Application Overview

 You can find the application online on [netflix.deruwe.me](https://netflix.deruwe.me).

 This application is a Netflix clone with some basic functionalities.
 There is a `Browse` page where the user can discover showcases of trending series and movies, top rated ones, etc.

 Of course, to find a specific movie or series, the user can also use the provided `Search` bar.